-Benefit Description You pay npatient hospital (cont.)
-High Option Standard Option Private nursing care All charges All charges Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Nothing 10% after deductible Prescribed drugs and medicines Diagnostic laboratory tests, X-rays , and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts , and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
-We do not cover the dental procedures.
-Not covered: Blood and blood derivatives not replaced by the member All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: Nothing 20% after deductible The Plan provides a comprehensive range of benefits when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor.
+Benefit Description Yo ou pay npatient hospital (cont.)
+High Option Standard Option Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care All charges All charges Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+We do not cover the dental procedures. \$250 10% after deductible Not covered: Blood and blood derivatives not replaced by the member All charges All charges Extended care benefits/Skilled nursing care acility benefits High Option Standard Option Extended care benefit: The Plan provides a comprehensive range of benefits when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor.
 The High Option plan pays for up to 730 days each continuous period of confinement or for successive periods separated by less than 60 days.
 The Standard Option plan pays for up to 100 days each continuous period of confinement or for successive periods separated by less than 60 days.
 Each plan's period will be reduced by two days for every inpatient hospital day prior to or during an admission to a skilled nursing facility.
 A new period of 100 days will begin after at least 60 days have elapsed from the last date of discharge.
 You pay nothing.
-All necessary services are covered, including: • bed, board and general nursing care drugs, biologicals, supplies and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
-1
+All necessary services are covered, including: Nothing 10% after deductible bed, board and general nursing care drugs, biologicals, supplies and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.

 Benefit Description You pay

 Hospice care High Option Standard Option

 Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
 Services include inpatient and outpatient care, and family counseling; those services, which are provided under the direction of a Plan, doctor who certified that the patient is in the terminal stages of illness, with the life expectancy of approximately six months or less.
 This benefit is limited to 210 days per member per lifetime.
-Nothing 20% after deductible
+Nothing 10% after deductible

 Not covered: Independent nursing, homemaker services All charges All charges

 End of life care High Option Standard Option

 No benefits All charges All charges

 Ambulance High Option Standard Option

-Local professional ambulance service when medically appropriate (Emergency transport only). \$150 copay 20% after deductible
+Local professional ambulance service when medically appropriate (Emergency transport only). \$150 copay 10% after deductible

-Section 5(d) Emergency services/accidents
+Section 5(d).
+Emergency Services/Accidents